pektin/jam/docs/jam/informal.rst

         [_A-Za-z][_A-Za-z0-9]*
         <identifier>.<identifier>

-Identifiers are used to refer to other objects.
-Most objects are created using an identifier, which can then later be used to refer back to the same object.
+Identifiers are used to refer to other values.
+Most values can be created using an identifier, which can then later be used to refer back to the same object.
 Since identifiers can refer to objects that contain other objects with identifiers, identifiers can be strung together with ``parent.child`` syntax.